UniHomes guide to

 Sports, sports, sports

-The city of Liverpool is synonymous with sporting achievement, with the world-famous Liverpool F.C. playing at Anfield (on the south side of Stanley Park north of the city centre).
-Everton F.C, another huge football club, also play in the north side, on the opposite side of the park.
+The city of Liverpool is synonymous with sporting achievement, with the world-famous Liverpool F.C. playing at Anfield (on the south side of Stanley Park, north of the city centre).
 Sport Liverpool (at the University of Liverpool) and LJMU Sport Building (at John Moores) are huge, dedicated sports complexes that feature state-of-the-art gyms, olympic-size swimming pools and a huge range of sport courses.
 Merseyside is also home to St. Helens RFC, one of the country's most successful rugby league teams, and boasts more than 40 golf courses for all you golf lovers out there.

 I love living in Liverpool.
 It's great for nights out, but also good for shopping and having a nice day out.
 There are a lot of students too - everyone's really friendly here!
 The majority of my friends who've moved to Liverpool for university are staying here after finishing.